Cost Function Unrolling in Unsupervised Optical Flow: Cost Function Unrolling

+where $\mathcal{S}_{\lambda/\rho}$ is applied element-wise.
 The Soft Thresholding operator performs shrinkage of the input signal, thus it promotes sparse solutions.

 We now consider the sub-problem in equation (\ref{eq:admm_f}).
-Using the same substitution as in (\ref{eq:admm_qsol1}), we wish to optimize:

-Deriving a closed form solution is not trivial, as we wish to optimize for any $\mathbf{\Phi(\cdot)}$.
-However, note that the problem in (\ref{eq:admm_fsol1}) consists of the same data term as in (\ref{eq: opt}) with the TV smoothness regularizer replaced by a softer, differentiable constraint.
-Re-substituting into eq. (\ref{eq:admm_fsol1}), the constraint takes the form:
+Deriving a closed form solution is not trivial, as we wish to optimize for any $\mathbf{\Phi}$.
+However, note that the problem in \nolinebreak (\ref{eq:admm_f}) consists of the same data term as in (\ref{eq: opt}) with the TV smoothness regularizer replaced by a softer, differentiable constraint, denoted:

-Recall that minimizing the TV of a function promotes sparse output gradients.
-In fact, (\ref{eq:smoothness}) yields a differentiable alternative for TV minimization, as it suggests minimizing the $L^2$ distance between the true and sparsified output gradients in each ADMM iteration.
-This realization stands in the core of our approach.
+Following this realization, we construct an alternative for the objective function in (\ref{eq: opt}), which may optimized using our initial DNN model $\mathcal{F}_\theta$ thanks to its differentiability.
+We now elaborate on this process.